 Walkie-talkie — Communication

-The option for the minimalist, Walkie-talkie — Communication is simply a walkie-talkie app.
+The option for the minimalist, Walkie-talkie — Communication is a walkie-talkie app that is just a walkie-talkie.
 That’s it.
 There’s no contacts list, no text messaging, and certainly no image sending.
 Instead, you and a friend download the app, set the channel to the same number, then turn on the walkie-talkie to send immediate voice messages.
 You can change the color of the background, and there’s a website version (that we couldn’t get to work).
 Honestly, there’s not much to it other than that.
-But it works, and it’s quirky in its simplicity.
+But it works, and its simplicity is kinda quirky.
 Unfortunately for Android users, it’s iOS-only, which restricts your crowd somewhat.
 Still, it keeps the conversation within the walled garden, which we think Apple would be happy about.

 Here’s one that’s a little different from the rest.
 While other apps are shackled by their need for a data connection, Walkietooth uses a variety of other connections instead, using a device-to-device connection with Bluetooth or Wi-Fi, or a direct connection through a shared Wi-Fi network.
-You can share a voice connection, or bump it up to video — meaning an old device could be used as a baby monitor.
-While Bluetooth and other options won’t be as good in a house or urban area, it could be a good choice for motorcyclists out on the road with no data connection, but little to block a Bluetooth connection.
-Definitely a niche choice, but one that’s worth considering.
+You can share a voice connection, or bump the stream up to video.
+This might seem like an odd addition to a walkie-talkie app, but it means an old device could be used as a baby monitor if you’re not hugely into walkie-talkies.
+While Bluetooth and other options won’t be as good in a house or urban area, it could be a good choice for motorcyclists out on the road if there’s no mobile data but little to block a Bluetooth connection.
+Definitely a niche choice, but one that’s worth considering if you fit into the target audience.
 Unfortunately for iPhone-lovers, it’s Android-only.

 Available on iOS and Android, HeyTell is a good cross-platform option for contacting a wide variety of friends.
 Unlike most other options, HeyTell has Facebook connectivity, and can use your profile to link you to friends already on the platform.
 This makes it extremely easy to get up and running on the service, but there’s also no shortage of security thanks to HeyTell’s three-tiered privacy system.
 There’s a voice changer if you’d rather be more anonymous, and the app claims to use less data than an email.
 It’s got plenty of features, but there are quite a few caveats to make sure they work — these are all detailed on the app pages, so make sure to check there if you’re having issues.